laurakoesten/Dataset-Reuse-Indicators/README.md

 This repo provides data and subsequent model for the paper "Dataset Reuse: Translating Principles to Practice".

+Koesten, Laura and Vougiouklis, Pavlos and Simperl, Elena and Groth, Paul, Dataset Reuse: Translating Principles to Practice.
+Available at SSRN: https://ssrn.com/abstract=3589836 or http://dx.doi.org/10.2139/ssrn.3589836

 This includes:

 * Data for all github repos containing datasets (download_github_dataset.sh).